-- Nonequilibrium dynamics in correlated solid-state systems such as charge density wave, superconducting and magnetic systems
+- Ultrafast dynamics in correlated solid-state systems such as charge density wave, superconducting and magnetic systems

-- Nonequilibrium dynamics and measures of ergodicity in quantum many-body systems
+- Measures of ergodicity in quantum many-body systems

 - Chaotic versus integrable quantum dynamics in low-dimensional systems

 The conference will take place in a hybrid format.
 The talks will be broadcasted via Zoom platform for remote participants.
 However, to facilitate the discussions, we urge the speakers to attend the workshop in person.